-Optio on Description Yield at 2050 and security Other infrastructure required (not costed) Environmental Social Conclusion 4B Full emergency connection to regional supply Extend RCC emergency supply main to Azalea Street reservoir and emergency supply to all urban areas.
+Option Description Yield at 2050 and security Other infrastructure required Environmental Social Conclusion 4B Full emergency connection to regional supply Extend RCC emergency supply main to Azalea Street reservoir and emergency supply to all urban areas.
 754 (equivalent to demand) (increase of 194 ML/a, limited by RCC supply).
 Long-term security.
-Upgrade of raw water supply from weir WTP upgrades (short-term) and replacement/relocation.
+Upgrade of raw water supply from weir WTP upgrades (short- term).
+WTP replacement/ relocation.
 Heritage management requirements for current scheme.
 Minimal impact as construction would be limited to road reserves in urban areas.
 It is likely that restrictions will be imposed more frequently than at present and the weir supply will be depleted in a prolonged drought.
-Trunk main customers would not be served by the regional supply and would require alternative supplies when the weir supply fails (e.g. rainwater tanks).
+Trunk main customers would require an alternative potable water supply arrangement.
 The supply is secure until 2027.
 It is recommended that this option is further considered for implementation in the short-term until other augmentation options are implemented.
 5 Groundwater Construction of new bores (one production, one standby) in fractured basalt aquifer (1.1 ML/d).
 Higher yields (if available) would reduce reliance on the weir supply.
 754 (equivalent to demand) (increase of 194 ML/a).
 Secure until 2050.
 Upgrade of raw water supply from weir.
-WTP upgrades (short-term) and replacement/relocation.
+WTP upgrades (short- term) and replacement/ relocation.
 Groundwater distribution and treatment infrastructure.
 Heritage management requirements for current scheme.
 Impacts have not been assessed but it has been assumed that bore locations can be selected to minimise environmental impacts.
 Impacts have not been assessed but it has been assumed that bore locations can be selected to minimise impacts on other water users.
-Servicing of trunk main customers would depend on location of bores and groundwater treatment plant.
+Servicing of trunk main customers from the groundwater supply would depend on location of bores and groundwater treatment plant.
+An alternative potable water supply arrangement may be required.
 A groundwater supply can be used as an emergency supply or a permanent supplement to the weir supply.
 Further consideration is recommended.